SparklyPower/SparklyPaper/README.md

 * Parallel World Ticking
   * "mom can we have folia?" "we already have folia at home" folia at home: [Parallel World Ticking](docs/PARALLEL_WORLD_TICKING.md)

-We don't cherry-pick *everything* from other forks, only patches that I can see and think "yeah, I can see how this would improve performance" or patches that target specific performance/feature pain points in our server are cherry-picked!
+While we could cherry-pick *everything* from other forks, only patches that I can see and think "yeah, I can see how this would improve performance" or patches that target specific performance/feature pain points in our server are cherry-picked!
 In fact, some patches that are used in other forks [may be actually borked](docs/BORKED_PATCHES.md)...

 ## Support